Lugano Summer School

 The fields of study represented include: environmental management/ natural resources management, agricultural policy/ agroecology, general management, human resources management, technology management, industrial engineering, transport engineering and planning, law, national defense policy, information technology/ information systems design & management/ software engineering, social and organizational psychology, science & society studies, and others.

-We would like to say "thank you" to all the participants who by their interest in this educational offer make it possible for us to organize this event, and particularly also to those participants who have respected the deadlines for enrolment and tuition payment and in this way have allowed us to decide early on that LSS 2008 is secured.
-Those among you who have been admitted but have not paid the tuition as yet, please do not forget to arrange your tuition payment as soon as possible, as places in the Summer School are assigned in the order of receipt of tuition payments and enrolment continues until we have reached the maximum number of 20 participants.
+We would like to say "thank you" to all the participants who by their interest in this educational offer make it possible for us to organize this event, and particularly also to those participants who have respected the deadlines for enrollment and tuition payment and in this way have allowed us to decide early on that LSS 2008 is secured.
+Those among you who have been admitted but have not paid the tuition as yet, please do not forget to arrange your tuition payment as soon as possible, as places in the Summer School are assigned in the order of receipt of tuition payments and enrollment continues until we have reached the maximum number of 20 participants.

 2. Remaining chance to participate Attention latecomers!